-A customer who has a less than ideal experience and tells ten friends and posts the story on multiple online reviews sites, giving you a bad reputation and scaring off potential customers for months to come.
+A customer who has a less than ideal experience may tell ten friends and post the story on multiple online reviews sites.
+This can give you a bad reputation and scare off potential customers for months to come.

-Recently a study by the Temkin Group and shared on Marketing Charts shows that consumers are more likely to share bad experiences, but there is definite hope for companies can recover and even turn a negative experience into a positive one.
+Recently a study by the Temkin Group and shared on Marketing Charts shows that consumers are more likely to share bad experiences.
+However, with online review management, there is definite hope that your company can recover and even turn a negative experience into a positive one.

-So what can you do in terms of your online review management reputation?
+So what can you do in terms of your online reputation?
 First let’s explore the consumer review study’s findings.

 1. A bad experience is more likely to get feedback.

 32% of consumers give feedback directly to companies following a very bad experience, compared to 23% who do so following a very good experience.

 2. Word-of-mouth is still the most popular way to share a bad experience.

 60% of 25-34 year olds tell a friend directly following a bad experience, while 31% share it on Facebook and 20% write a review.
 The good news – the stats are very similar when they have a good experience!